dictionaria/sidaama/README.md

 </thead>
 <tbody>
 <tr><td>JUS</td><td>-óo</td><td></td><td>-óo</td><td>-tóo</td><td>-nóo</td><td></td></tr>
-<tr><td>IMPER</td><td></td><td></td><td>-i</td><td></td><td>-Ce<a data-toggle="tooltip" href="#" title="This ‘C’ means ‘make a geminate by copying the final stem consonant, whatever it is’."><sup>3</sup></a></td><td></td></tr>
+<tr><td>IMPER</td><td></td><td></td><td>-i</td><td></td><td>-Ce<a data-toggle="tooltip" href="#ref3" id="3" title="This ‘C’ means ‘make a geminate by copying the final stem consonant, whatever it is’."><sup>3</sup></a></td><td></td></tr>
 <tr><td>NEG</td><td>-óónke</td><td>-tóóti</td><td>-óónke</td><td>–tóónke</td><td>-nóónke</td><td>-tinóónte</td></tr>
 </tbody>
 </table>

 The set of copulae is –ho (k) (u), -te (t) (u), -Vti (mod), and ʔikk- (in subordinate clauses).
 As can be appreciated, it is likely that the origin is demonstrative pronominal elements, but the relationship with the <span style="font-variant: small-caps">dat.u</span> and the gen.u.t suffixes is not obvious.
 If the <span style="font-variant: small-caps">pred</span> is an adjective, the class of the subject noun governs the choice of copula.
-If the <span style="font-variant: small-caps">pred</span> is a noun, the class of this noun governs the choice between –ho and –te if it is not modified, in which case the copula is –Vti<a data-toggle="tooltip" href="#" title="This ‘V’ means ‘make a long vowel out of the final vowel of  the word, whatever it is’."><sup>4</sup></a>, e.g. ʔanna-ʔya-ati “It is my father”.
+If the <span style="font-variant: small-caps">pred</span> is a noun, the class of this noun governs the choice between –ho and –te if it is not modified, in which case the copula is –Vti<a data-toggle="tooltip" href="#ref4" id="4" title="This ‘V’ means ‘make a long vowel out of the final vowel of  the word, whatever it is’."><sup>4</sup></a>, e.g. ʔanna-ʔya-ati “It is my father”.
 Modification as factor in triggering concord is thus seen in the copula system and in case inflection.
 Predication of existence and location is achieved by nó “be, exist, live” (heeɗ- in subordinate clauses).
 Possession is expressed with this verb and a “recipient” that is frequently expressed both as a participant in <span style="font-variant: small-caps">dat</span> and an object suffix on the verb in the same sentence: ʔanera minu nooʔe “to me a house exists me” → “I have a house”.

 Secondary finite verb paradigms have developed from various subordinate forms: A “person inflected infinitive” (pinf) with <span style="font-variant: small-caps">dat</span> case ending (-ra) signals “purpose” and forms a subordinate clause: ros-ammo-ra “in order for me to learn (it)”.
 Add to that the <span style="font-variant: small-caps">cop.m</span> (-Vti) and you get a finite “immediate future”: ros-ammó-ra-ati “I am about to learn (it)”.
 Another semi-nominal form, the “participle” (<span style="font-variant: small-caps">ptcpl</span>) only occurs with the <span style="font-variant: small-caps">abl</span> (-nni) case suffix; with the appropriate form of the verb nó “is, exists” used as auxiliary it is finite and signals progressive or continuous action; without nó it is subordinate and means “while …”: ros-á-nni “while I am/he was learning (it)..”; ros-á-nni noommo “I am learning (it)”.
 The <span style="font-variant: small-caps">cvb</span> paradigm is characterized by the vowel /e/.
 Replace the /e/ with /a/, and you have the paradigm of the <span style="font-variant: small-caps">ptcpl</span>.
 The <span style="font-variant: small-caps">cvb</span> followed by the auxiliary nó conveys a pluperfect meaning: haɗé nó “he had gone”.
 Finally Sidaama has a subordinate hypothetical conditional paradigm characterized by –o..e (-ro “if”) or e..e (-ro “if”): haʔnommero “if we had gone ..(but we did not)”.
 The following is a summary of the subordinate paradigms: